 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 We also make limited use of marketing cookies to provide you with access to our social media page from our website.
 These enable our social media partners to optimize their advertising.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the HTA website.

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our website.
 This data is shared with other Google services.
 Google may use the collected data to contextualise and personalise the ads of its own advertising network.

 The HTA website contains links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-The HTA will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting.
+The HTA will not sell, distribute or lease your personal information to any other third parties unless we have your permission or are required by law to do so.

 2 Cromwell Street